NirantK/awesome-project-ideas/README.md

 - Can you recompose images in the style of other images?
 - Dataset: [fzliu on Github](https://github.com/fzliu/style-transfer/tree/master/images) shared target and source images with results

+**Clinical Diagnostics: Image Idenitification, classification & segmentation**
+- Can you help build an open source software for lung cancer detection to help radiologists?
+- Link: [Concept to Clinic](https://concepttoclinic.drivendata.org/) challenge on DrivenData

 ## FAQ
 **Can I use the ideas here for my thesis?**
 Yeah, totally.
 I'd love to know how it went.